10 min read

-MS Forward View analysed how to make MS services fairer, more efficient and more effective.
+MS Forward View was a one year project which the MS Trust undertook in 2016 to review how to make MS services fairer, more efficient and more effective.

 Building on our GEMSS programme, the project devised nine consensus statements presenting a shared view on the priorities needed to improve access to care, make best use of resources and measure equity of access to MS services.

 Why was this project needed?

 The landscape of MS care in the UK has been changing in recent years, largely prompted by the evolution of new treatment paradigms for relapsing remitting MS (RRMS).
 The 2015 prescribing guidelines from the Association of British Neurologists placed a greater emphasis on earlier treatment and more rapid escalation of therapy where possible (this continues to be the focus of MS treatment for RRMS today.

 However, this greater emphasis on treatment along with the increasing range of disease modifying drugs (DMDs), the risks and the time-consuming monitoring that go with them, are stretching the capacity of MS specialist services – especially MS specialist nurses.

 In April 2016, the MS Trust’s Let’s Make MS Care Fair campaign surveyed over 1,500 people with MS and the results of that report reflected that many people with progressive MS – who, at that time, were not eligible for DMD treatment – feel increasingly distant from their MS team.

 The challenge for MS services is how to use their resources to support the drive for earlier and higher levels of DMD treatment, while still ensuring that everyone with a diagnosis of MS can receive appropriate, timely, high quality care.